naturally-intelligent/godot-4-glow-2d/README.md

 ## PROBLEM

-Currently if one glowed sprite is behind another glowed sprite, the glow will not be clipped.
+Currently if one glowed sprite is behind another sprite, the glow will not be clipped.

 Looking for solution!